 Another variation on road bikes is touring bikes.
 These are much like touring bikes, but much stronger and heavier, so that they can carry heavy loads while you are touring.

 How to Choose the Right Type of Bike: Bikes for Larger People

 Cycling is an excellent form of exercise for people with extra weight.
 However, there are some special considerations when buying a bike in this situation.
 We have a post all about that!

 How to Choose the Right Type of Bike: Electric Bikes

 Electric bikes provide varying levels of assistance when you bike, using an engine that is usually integrated into the rear hub or the crank drive.
 These bikes are great for people with disabilities, but they are not just for people with disabilities.
 Electric bikes make cycling so much more viable as a transportation option.
 Even if you have a long commute with many hills, it could be doable with an electric bike.
 Or if you need to tow children behind you, the assistance will help you get up hills with them.
 And studies have shown that people who buy electric bikes get fitter than people who buy regular bikes, because they use them much more!

-Subscribe and Get a Free Download of my Bike Buyer’s Guide
+Subscribe and Get a Free Download of the Average Joe Cyclist Bike Buyer’s Guide